16EAGLE/getSpatialData/README.md

 devtools::install_github("16EAGLE/getSpatialData")
 ```

 Currently, a Python installation (Python interpreter for Python 2.7.* or 3.*) is necessary to use the package.
+Anaconda is not supported at the moment.

 ## Ideas